 There are several people who work to keep Pleasure Boat Studios afloat on the greatly respected reputation Jack Estes built through his high standards of authors and books, and his excellent work editing, publishing and PR.
 Jack loved this work, the press, and especially the authors, which he always says is the best part.
 Jack still edits new work and advises me, offering suggestions for all of my questions or informing me of opportunities and resources available.
 Pleasure Boat Studio is grateful to him and his invaluable input.

 Thanks to all of Jack’s past help, and to so many more who have helped keep this press alive since I’ve been on board.
 Jeff Welker, my husband, is a creative writer I plan to publish someday, but in the meantime has been editing between Jack’s rounds.
-My friend Nancy Seewald, a once journalist in NY, had recently done a fine job helping to edit an upcoming book, Twilight in Danzig, and hopefully she will continue to work with the press in the future.
-I also have an intern, Sara Karabashlieva who has been a great addition to the social media Instagram posts, has started being a reader and trying her hand at editing, having come from a publishing background as well.
-Her father was a publisher in Bolivia and she is an English tutor and avid reader.
-Ken Bodensteiner has been a great help redoing the website, making it stylish and user friendly.
+My friend Nancy Seewald, a once journalist in NY, had recently done a fine job helping to edit an upcoming book, Twilight in Danzig by Siegfried Kra.
+Hopefully she will continue to work with the press in the future.
+Ken Bodensteiner was a great help in volunteering to rebuild the website, making it stylish and user friendly.
 He has those needed and appreciated tech skills.
 While publishing, I am still designing the books, for the most part, as well as any marketing materials.
-In the future, PBS hopes to add a YA imprint, and children’s book inprint, within the next couple of years.
+In the future, PBS hopes to add a children’s book imprint, within the next couple of years.
 I hope to attract the caliber of writers that Jack has, and would also like to include some comedic writers, and short story writers.
 PBS has contracts for the next 2 years, and most likely will not be taking any more submissions.
 Unless, it’s out of this world and you can fund the project!

 We like quirky books, non-traditional books and unusual books.
 And we really like authors who will WORK to sell their books.